Workplace Health & Wellbeing at UBCO

-The UBC Human Resources Workplace Wellbeing & Benefits team is actively involved in the creation of a safe community that encourages employee health and wellbeing.
+The UBC Human Resources Workplace Health & Wellbeing team is actively involved in the creation of a safe community that encourages employee health and wellbeing.

 Wellbeing Events and Opportunities

 July 4- August 1 Pick Your Peak Stair Challenge